pigimonaco/EuclidMocksPipeline/README.md

 * plot_cls.py [input file]: plot the measured angular clustering in redshift intervals.
 It is easy to edit the script to plot two sets of curves.
+  THIS IS STILL WORK IN PROGRESS

-* angular_map.py [filename] [zmin] [zmax]: reads the galaxy or random catalog specified in the command line argument and plots its angular map of density contrast (with Nside=256) in the specified redshift interval.
+* angular_map.py [filename] [selection] [zmin] [zmax]: reads the galaxy or random catalog specified in the command line argument, its selection ('None' to skip this) and plots its angular map of density contrast (with Nside=256) in the specified redshift interval.
 Very useful for quick checks of what a catalog is like.